 PDPA Regulations For Businesses In Singapore

 The Personal Data Protection Act (PDPA) relates to data privacy in Singapore.
-Centered on other regulations and standards such as the former United Kingdom data protection act and the Asia-Pacific Economic Cooperation (APEC) Privacy System, the PDPA was signed into law in October 2012 and introduced in four distinct phases the next two years to allow companies plenty of time to comply.
+Centered on other regulations and standards, such as the former United Kingdom Data Protection Act and the Asia-Pacific Economic Cooperation (APEC) Privacy System, the PDPA was signed into law in October 2012 and introduced in four distinct phases over the next two years to allow companies plenty of time to comply.
 The last of these stages was launched on 2 July 2018 and has since been in effect.

 PDPA obligations beyond the DNC, which companies must satisfy while gathering, analyzing, and reporting data.
-Including:1: Consent
+Including:

 An individual must be asked for permission to